 Maybe it’s time to do something different and start some new family traditions this Valentine’s Day.
 It’s always good to shake things up, right?
-Here are a few things to help you get started.
+Here are a few ideas to help you get started.

 1. Plan a scavenger hunt with the kids for Mom or Dad

 Let the kids make and hide clues for mom or dad.
 The end of the hunt can produce a meaningful gift, such as gift certificates for favors (wash car, clean out the garage, cook dinner, etc.), homemade treats, and framed family pictures.
 You can get really creative and fun with this one…see what your kids come up with for prizes!